Training & Employment

 - Review intake assessments, create treatment plans, and function as the individual therapist for a caseload of 2-3 patients, each seen 2-3 times per week

-- Observe, plan, and independently conduct ACT skills and process groups 2-3 times per week 3.
-Function as an integral member of our multidisciplinary treatment team, including:
+- Observe, plan, and independently conduct ACT skills and process groups 3 times per week

 - Communicating with and providing consultation to colleagues